Lawn Bowling with Friends!

 A premiere, FUN experience!
 Plan to arrive at the court 10-15 minutes before game time to meet up with your teammates and get ready to play in your Boston Bocce league.
 Make sure you pencil us in for at least 30-minutes or 12 points, whichever come first.
 Once your game ends, the night is just beginning.
 If you’re playing at a field or park, head to your sponsor bar for drink specials and a chance to meet everyone in your league.
-If you’re league venue is the bar, stick around to meet your fellow bocce players and take advantage of the drink specials!
+If you’re league venue is the bar, stick around to meet your fellow bocce players!

 How competitive are the Bocce Leagues?

 We’re all about being social here at Social Boston Sports!
 Boston Bocce leagues are all about having a good time and meeting new people.
 Shoot us an email if you have questions!